Craftmasters/contenta-docker/README.md

 If you want to learn how to install Contenta CMS visit http://www.contentacms.org/#install.
 If you want documentation about Contenta CMS visit http://www.contentacms.org.

+# Prerequiresite
+This project requires Lando.
+See https://docs.lando.dev/basics/installation.html for installation.

+# Installation
+* Clone this repository
+* Navigate to the code directory
+* Run: `lando start`